micmejia/bible-dump/AMPC/Mark/Mark 15.md

-[^e]_And the Scripture was fulfilled which says, He was counted among the transgressors_.
+_And the Scripture was fulfilled which says, He was counted among the transgressors_.